-The valued nogood computed for the prefix $A_1, ..., A_k$ ending at a given predecessor A_k may not be different from the one of the immediately shorter prefix $A_1, ..., A{k-1}$.
-Sending that nogood to A_k may not affect the value choice of A_k , since the cost of that nogood applies equally to all values of A_k .
-Exceptions appear in the case where such nogoods cannot be composed by sum-inference with some valued nogoods of A_k .
-The new versions ADOPT-D and ADOPT-A correspond to the case where optional nogood messages are only sent when the target of the payload valued nogood is identical to the destination of the message.
+A, D vs. a, d: The valued nogood computed for the prefix $A_1, ..., A_k$ ending at a given predecessor A_k may not be different from the one of the immediately shorter prefix A_1, \ldots, A{k-1} .
+Sending that nogood to A_k may not affect the value choice of A_k , since the cost of that nogood applies equally to all values of A_k (except when such nogoods cannot be composed by sum-inference with some valued nogoods of A_k .)
+The new versions ADOPT-D and ADOPT-A_correspond to the case where optional nogood messages are only sent when the target of the payload valued nogood is identical to the destination of the message.
 The versions ADOPT-d and ADOPT-a correspond to the case where optional nogood messages are sent to all possible destinations each time that the payload nogood has a non-zero threshold.
 I.e., in those versions nogood messages are sent even when the target of the transported nogood is not identical to the destination agent but has a higher priority.